-One of the biggest misconception about digital transformation is that it is something only larger enterprises or MNCs implement.
-Many small-medium businesses shun at the idea of investing hard-earned revenue into digital transformation projects as they simply do not see the value that it brings.
-Of those that do recognise the value and benefits digital transformation brings to their business, they lack the resources and expertise to drive such projects and often end up with pilot projects that fail or die off very quickly.
-However, digital transformation can be successful for small-medium businesses if they focus on how they get there (strategy) instead of the end results (executing e.g. procurement without planning).
+One of the most important misconception about digital transformation is that it's something only larger enterprises or MNCs implement.
+Many small-medium businesses shun at the thought of investing hard-earned revenue into digital transformation projects as they simply don't see the worth that it brings.
+Of those that do recognise the worth and benefits digital transformation brings to their business, they lack the resources and expertise to drive such projects and sometimes find themselves with pilot projects that fail or die out very quickly.
+However, digital transformation may be successful for small-medium businesses if they are willing to focus on how they get there (strategy) rather than the final results (e.g. procurement without planning).

-There are 3 pillars of digital transformation namely customer experience, operational processes and business model.
-Depending on the stage a business is at, businesses would normally tend to focus on specific pillars.
-The pillar that is crucial for small-medium businesses to get started on is Operational Processes.
-By focusing on this pillar, small-medium businesses can realize quick wins within shorter timeframes than expected by working with the right agencies on digitalization projects.
-Businesses who achieve success in this pillar often end up with well-thought business processes which are streamlined and embedded into the technologies/systems that their employees use.
-Unfortunately, this is the area that many businesses struggle with.
+Digital transformation comprises 3 main pillars namely customer experience, operational processes and business model.
+Depending on the stage a business is at, most would prioritize specific pillars.
+The pillar that's crucial for small-medium businesses to start on is Operational Processes.
+By focusing on this pillar, they are able to realize quick wins within shorter timeframes than expected by working with the right agencies on digitalization projects.
+Businesses that are successful with digitalization projects often find themselves with well-thought business processes which are streamlined and embedded into the technologies/systems that their employees use.
+Unfortunately, this is the part where a lot of businesses struggle with.

 It all boils down to the golden triangle - people, process and technology.
 Small-medium businesses usually lack the people (expertise) to design processes that are streamlined and most end up doing it themselves and not achieving anything more than a complicated set of flowcharts and SOP (Standard Operating Procedure) documents that nobody reads or follows.